Dogs come in all different shapes, sizes, and styles. There are hundreds of canine breeds out there today that are all amazing in their unique ways.

 - Making space for your new dog to live, play and rest.
 The Yorkipoo is a lap breed which means can assimilate any living space.
 It is, however, vital that you provide it with designated spaces, so it feels like it belongs in your house.
 Whether or not you live on a property or in a smaller unit, you need to make this dog feel at home.

 - Purchase a series of toys, games and other equipment.
 A dog needs mental stimulation and entertainment.
-Toys that are interactive are some of the best methods to provide these things for a Yorkipoo, all while having a load of fun!
+Interactive toys are some of the best methods to provide these things for a Yorkipoo, all while having a load of fun!

 - You will also need to make time to train and socialize the Yorkipoo, or at least have a relative do this for you.
 Without an emphasis on obedience, the Yorkiepoo can neglect orders and become quite destructive.